No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 Smart is now 81-15 in his first seven seasons at Georgia with two national titles.
 His mentor, Alabama coach Nick Saban, was 79-15 with three titles in his first seven seasons with the Tide.

-The Bulldogs were a different kind of dominant this season: not quite as stingy on defense, but more explosive on offense.
+The Bulldogs were a different kind of dominant this season after losing 15 NFL draft picks from the 2021 team: not quite as stingy on defense, but more explosive on offense.

+“Last year’s team probably had more talent on it,” Smart said.
+“But this year’s team was different, like they had this eye of the tiger.
+They weren’t going to lose.”

 Earlier in Smart’s tenure at his alma mater, Georgia fans worried about whether the former defensive coordinator for Saban would be able to build an offense to match this high-scoring era of college football.